 To simplify it, social currency is how consumers measure the credibility of one’s brand based on its social media presence.

 Social currency is the new way to add value to customer relationships while reaping the positive effects that grow your business.
 Just like how money can buy us things, the things we say and do are also a form of currency.
 No wonder 90% of all purchases are subjected to social influences.

-Think of it like that little piggy bank you had when you were young, the more coins you put in (no matter how small), the more pocket money you have at the end of the month.
+The more coins you put in (no matter how small), the more pocket money you have at the end of the month.
 Building strong social currency has a direct relationship with referrals, sales, and brand engagement.
 One of the most valuable things you can do as a marketer is cash-in on social currency.
 So what are we waiting for?

 It sounds like something we all want.
 So, can we order this social currency on Amazon Prime?

 Social currency takes time to build.
 You need to be patient in order to see the results.
-However, the benefits are worth it:
+However, the benefits are worth it.

 With the rapid rise of social media, it’s not surprising that one in three millennial consumers prefer to interact with companies via a social media channel.
 This is a major opportunity for brand-building, and quite frankly something that companies can’t afford to miss out on.

 By examining the main dimensions of social currency for B2B companies, it’s often the case that some of these may already be included in your marketing strategy.
 However, the important thing is using their influence on the right part of the customer relationship.
 These behaviors can be examined in more detail through the Vivaldi Group report.